 Steve Opperman, Head Coach

-Steve Opperman, the most tenured women's coach at Duquesne University, enters his 14th season as head coach of the volleyball program.
+Steve Opperman is in his 19th season as head coach at Duquesne.
 Named to the post in 1998, Opperman became the 12th head coach in program history.
 He came to Duquesne after seven seasons as head coach at Wright State, where he was second on the school's all-time victory list.

 Under his leadership, Opperman always had his squads among the strongest academic teams on campus.
-In his 13 seasons at Duquesne, 11 student-athletes have been named to the A-10 Academic All-Conference team; five student-athletes have been named Academic All-America and one A-10 Student-Athlete of the Year.
+In his 18 seasons at Duquesne, 14 student-athletes have been named to the A-10 Academic All-Conference team, five student-athletes have been named Academic All-America and one A-10 Student-Athlete of the Year.

 Opperman is the winningest coach at Duquesne University.
 He has compiled a 431-405 (.515) record in 26 seasons as a head coach.

 Ryan Sweitzer is in his third season as Assistant Coach for the Duquesne Dukes.
 Sweitzer came to Duquesne from Eastern Illinois, where he was the Assistant Coach.
 His primary focus was the team’s offense and blocking.
 Along with his coaching experience, he brings his high-level playing experience with him.
 He attended Penn State University, where he helped the Nittany Lions win a National Championship in 2008.
 As an opposite hitter, he finished his playing career with a .303 hitting percentage.
 After college, Sweitzer played professionally in Sweden.